-8. Prevention of Harassment The Board of Management confirms that the school will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the nine grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.
-9. This policy was adopted by the Board of Management on [date].
-10. This policy has been made available to school personnel, published on the school website (or where none exists, is otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association (where one exists).
+L This policy has been made available to school personnel, published on the school website (or where none exists, is otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association (where one exists).
 A copy of this policy will be made available to the Department and the patron if requested.

-11. This policy and its implementation will be reviewed by the Board of Management once in every school year.
+- K This policy and its implementation will be reviewed by the Board of Management once in every school year.
 Written notification that the review has been completed will be made available to school personnel, published on the school website (or where none exists, be otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association (where one exists).
-A record of the review and its outcome will be made available, if requested, to the patron and the Department.
-12. Appendix 4 of the Anti-Bullying Procedures 2013 is a helpful tool, when undertaking the yearly review of this policy. s policy was reviewed in September 2015 s policy was reviewed in December 2016 Sig ned: Signed: (Chairperson of Board of Management) (Principal) e: Date:
+A record of the review and its outcome will be made available, if requested, to the patron and the Department. - L. Appendix 4 of the Anti-Bullying Procedures 2013 is a helpful tool, when undertaking the yearly review of this policy.